MADVlLLIAN/comfyui-tailscale-peers/README.md

 # ComfyUI Tailscale Peers Panel

-A lightweight ComfyUI plugin that shows who's online on your Tailscale network in a floating, draggable panel.
+A lightweight ComfyUI plugin that shows who's online on your Tailscale network.

 ## Features
 - 🟢 Live online/offline status for all Tailscale peers